mahmoudelfeelig/Gems/gameplay.md

 Abilities:
 - Shadow Anchor: set an anchor and return to it within a short window.
-- Dimensional Void: suppress enemy gem abilities in a radius.
+- Dimensional Void: suppress enemy gem abilities and passives in a radius (players only).
 - Astral Daggers: fire a ranged dagger volley.
 - Unbounded: brief Spectator mode, then return to Survival.
 - Astral Camera: scout in Spectator, then return to your start.